Getting Tickets To The Nutcracker at David H. Koch Theater at the Lincoln Center

 Getting The Jump On Ticket Purchases:

-By the time November rolls around the best seats, including the first few rows of the orchestra and each of the rings, are long gone - those tickets are usually snapped up by the senior patrons, guild members, inner circle and other priority members in the pre-sale that happens during the prior summer.
-Open ticket sales start in August and continue throughout the run of the show into January.
+By the time November rolls around the best seats, including the first few rows of the orchestra and each of the rings, are long gone.
+Those tickets are usually snapped up by the senior patrons, guild members, inner circle and other priority members in the pre-sale that happens during the prior summer.
+They dont get a discount on the tickets, but they do get to buy all the good seats prior to the general public.
+Many ticket brokers have these memberships and try to buy as many tickets as they can to resel on ticket services like Stubhub.
+The NYCB does little to curb these actions.
+General public ticket sales usually start in September and continue throughout the run of the show into January, although by late NOvember everything is sold anyway.
+As the show progresses, cancelled tickets become available at the box office, but not by telephone or internet.

 Ticket Fees: Service Fee and Facility Fee

-This year the service fee is $7.00 per ticket and the facility fee is $3.00.
+This year the service fee is $7.00 per ticket and the facility fee is $3.00, so the total fee is $10 per ticket.

 The service fee is in line with standard Broadway show ticket fee pricing, but surprisingly expensive when you consider Broadway shows are forced through a for-profit third party like Ticketmaster or Telecharge, whereas The Nutcracker doesn't have to provide a profit to their internal ticketing service, just cover the basic costs of ticket management and printing.
 The $7.00 service fee can be avoided completely by purchasing the tickets directly at the David H. Koch Theater box office at the Lincoln Center at